There are many ladybugs in Georgia, but the most common is Coccinella septempunctata, or the seven-spotted ladybug.

 Humans prefer it to other types because they do not have a foul odor like different ladybug varieties.
 The beetle prefers plants that grow around human dwellings, and these habitats typically include flowers, crops, weeds, orchards, and forests.

-They can be attracted by peppermint oil or banana peel baits; it is illegal for humans to use harmful pesticides near them so they will not eat them.
+Peppermint oil or banana peel baits can attract them; it is illegal for humans to use harmful pesticides near them so they will not eat them.

 One way to identify if a species is the pink-spotted lady beetle is if there are two spots on its wings instead of three.